Police, Capitol Hill and BLM: a

 to do so on June 15 and on the morning of the 17th.

-the use of at least one gun by the road-blockers on June 17, which,
+the use of one gun (and possibly more) by the road-blockers on June 17, which,

 combined with the shooting of seven ‘protesters’ by other ‘protesters’

-on May 28, and the attempt to hide one gun, made it all but certain that
+on May 28, and the attempt to hide a gun, made it all but certain that

-there were more guns hidden away in the tent city
+‘protesters’ had other guns hidden away in their tent city

-in Jefferson Square Park, officials allowed the ‘protesters’ to
+in Jefferson Square Park, officials allowed said ‘protesters’ to

-keep their tent city standing until June 27.
+keep said tent city standing until June 27.